 Local displaced homemaker programs draw on a wide range of contacts within their communities to help displaced homemakers find the assistance they need.
 Services at local programs include:

 - job development services with identification of community needs.

 - computer literacy training.

 - life skills development.

 - referrals to social services and outreach within the community.

 - workshops on topics relevant to displaced homemakers.

-Displaced homemaker programs in Cumberland, Ocean, and Union Counties offer short-term certificate education programs or short-term courses to help eligible displaced homemakers promptly enter the job market.
+The displaced homemaker program in Ocean County offers short-term certificate education programs or short-term courses to help eligible displaced homemakers promptly enter the job market.
 These programs also provide transportation, child care, clothing, and food assistance.

 Find your nearest displaced homemaker program